 Visit S’Ena e Thomes Giants’ Tombs

-This is one of the best kept examples of Giants’t Tombs in Sardinia.
+This is one of the best examples of Giants’t Tombs in Sardinia.
 Measuring over 10 meters (32.2 feet) in height and 7 tons in weight, it’s beautifully immersed in the countryside, in what actually is private land.

-Archeological excavation found simple tools and tokens inside this tomb – a sign that the tribes of the time may not have had a precise hierarchic distinction and thought everyone was equal when facing death.
+Archeological excavation found simple tools and tokens inside this tomb – a sign that the people of the time may not have had a precise hierarchic distinction and thought everyone was equal when facing death.

 Take a look at Sa Sedda e Sos Carros